MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a6--bluetooth-error-recovery-livedump.md

 # Bug Check 0x1A6: BLUETOOTH\_ERROR\_RECOVERY\_LIVEDUMP

-The BLUETOOTH\_ERROR\_RECOVERY\_LIVEDUMP bug check has a value of 0x000001A6.
+The BLUETOOTH\_ERROR\_RECOVERY\_LIVEDUMP live dump has a value of 0x000001A6.
 It indicates that the Bluetooth radio driver (bthport.sys) has initiated error recovery to attempt to recover and reset the radio from an irremediable internal condition.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).